 Whoever builds a two-story dwelling on a Floyd County ridge can expect to shelter mammals from the order Chiroptera, Greek for “hand-wing.”Someone explained to us that bats need a high place from which to take off so they can fall a bit while getting enough lift.
 Over our bedroom came a scuffling that unnerved us, as did the one-at-a-time forays at dusk.
 We felt like guests in a Bat & Breakfast.
 So even though the animals consume insect pests—and indeed, we had never seen a mosquito–we hired exterminators to ameliorate the situation.
-Workers attached a slack net to a crevice under a window; when the bats crawled down, they couldn’t return—like the proverbial umbrella that can go up the chimney down but not down the chimney up.
-The company also tested the bat-bugs that lay near our bathroom window, mainly dead but a few dying.
+Workers attached a slack net to a crevice under a window so that when a bat crawled down, it couldn’t return—a variation on the proverbial umbrella in that it can’t go up the chimney up.
+The exterminators also tested the bat-bugs that lay near our bathroom window, mainly dead but a few dying.
 This species ignores people but plagues bats–one of nature’s ironies, insects preying on insect-gobblers.

 But the squatters found new crevices and resumed their nightly hunt.
-We couldn’t try to seal off the house in the daytime—like the fatal bat cave in Tom Sawyer.
+We couldn’t want to seal off the house in the daytime—like the fatal bat cave in Tom Sawyer.
 “Next year,” we vowed, and continued to sweep little beads of guano from the deck.
 Our neighbors gave us a bat house, which was set on a high pole by our right-hand women, Faith King and Kathleen Becker, of Faith in Construction.
-It was ignored, however, despite the bat lure ordered over the Net and smeared on via the end of a pole held by a ladder-balancing Randall.
+It was ignored, however, despite the bat lure ordered over the Net and smeared on via the end of a pole held by a bald ladder-balancer.

 Next day another swooping, this one a lone invader.
 Our theory disproved about the stove-as-only-portal, our apprehension returned about an unfortified home.
 Then the bat disappeared.
 Mop in hand, I eyeballed other rooms and spotted a small bulk hanging from the top of a curtain and scratching to keep its hold.
 I looked in the kitchen for something to cover it with and found a plastic, cake-pan shaped cover for microwave dishes.
-By the time I got back, the animal was sitting on a fancy pillow, which Slam! became the bottom half of a trap, which in turn I carried outside and let the confused bat fly off after it scritched the pillow again to keep its purchase.
-The bat had probably spent the night in the house, so we reinstated stove-theory.
+By the time I got back, the animal was sitting on a fancy pillow, which Bang! became the bottom half of a trap.
+Carrying both outside, I let the confused bat fly off after it scritched the pillow again to keep its purchase.
+The creature had probably spent the night in the house, so we reinstated stove-theory.

-Another day, another digit-waver.
+Another day, another digit-waver of a mammal.
 I couldn’t trap it despite an awkward effort of mop, microwave, and loud oath as my prey made a nasty thin threatening noise.
 It flew downstairs and sat near the front door, probably tired and hungry.
-By the time I got there with my plastic gotcha, it had escaped via the open door of the screened porch.
+By the time I arrived with my plastic gotcha, it had escaped via the open door of the screened porch.
 Sometime during this siege-from-within, Marge shut the bedroom door, relieved, turned around, and stared into hanging eyes right above the door.
 “AACK!”
-So we had been harboring escapees from the iron Regency.
+So we had been harboring more escapees from the iron Regency.

-- When a hawk flew past the triangular window, I shrank as if akin to a mouse.
+- When a hawk flew past the triangular window, I shrank like a mouse.

-- From the bedroom a slight clanking downstairs–They’re coming through the pipe!–but no, a pan-lid slipped on a shelf.
+- From the bedroom a slight clanking downstairs–“They’re coming through the pipe!”
+But no, a pan-lid had slipped on a shelf.

 - When I shut the door of a downstairs bedroom to make another inspection, I stopped breathing until an ebony shape hanging on the door resolved into an oversize metal dragonfly.